Charleroi Light Metro: Lines

 Beside this system, it happened that trams only displayed the terminus station as one of Charleroi-Sud (dark blue background) or Parc (green), without line number.
 Line 84 used a completely different display with black characters on a completely white background and line number on the right.

 Trams run on the right track, except on the Soleilmont branch and the out-of-service Châtelet branch.
 Some short street-running sections in Anderlues and in Gosselies are single track.
 Theoretical maximum speed on the network is 65 km/h, but actual speed is generally lower, especially on curves.
 Speed limits are displayed on panels along the track and can take one of the following values : 10 km/h, 17 km/h, 25 km/h, 35 km/h, 45 km/h, 55 km/h and 65 km/h.
 An onboard system warns the driver in case of overspeed, and will stop the tram abruptly in absence of reaction.
 A similar system will stop the tram immediately in the event of a red signal being ignored.
 Rail switches are controlled directly by tram drivers using a remote control unit sending a signal to a receiver along the track.

 Stations

-As of 2013, the Charleroi Metro network comprises 48 metro stations (24 premetro stations and 24 tram stops) served by the four Charleroi Metro lines.
+As of 2013, the Charleroi network comprises 48 stations (24 metro stations and 24 tram stops) served by four lines.
 There are also 3 unused stations on the unfinished Châtelet branch (see below).

 Station entrances are marked with a stylized white "M" on a blue background, identical to the symbol used by the Brussels metro.
 Access to the platforms is unrestricted (no gates/barriers) and most stations are not staffed.
-Some stations are equipped with automatic ticket vending machines, otherwise tickets are sold by machines inside the trams (tickets used to be sold directly by the tram drivers until 2012).
+Some stations are equipped with automatic ticket vending machines; otherwise tickets are sold by machines inside the trams (tickets used to be sold directly by the tram drivers until 2012).